eelkebrouwers/Twitter-WeRateDogs/README.md

 This repository holds the following files:

-- 01 Twitter-WeRateDogs-Dataset.csv: Datasets used for the project
+- Twitter_WeRateDogs_Dataset.csv: Datasets used for the project
-- 02-Twitter-WeRateDogs-Porject.ipynb: Analysis in Jupyter notebook
+- Twitter_WeRateDogs_Project.ipynb: Data gathering, wrangling and analysis in Jupyter notebook
-- 03 Twitter-Project-Report: Report on the main findings of the project
+- Twitter_WeRateDogs_Project_Report.ipynb: Report on the main findings
-- 04 Wrangling-Report: Report on the data wrangling process
+- Twitter_WeRateDogs_WrangleReport.ipynb: Report on the data wrangling process